petermg/WordLight/README.md

 ```bash
 git clone https://github.com/petermg/WordLight/
 ```
-then just double click on `runme.bat` and it will set up everything for you and run the application.
+then on Windows just double click on `runme.bat` and it will set up everything for you and run the application.

+Or if not on Windows, make sure you have python 3.10.x installed and do:
+`pip install -r requirements.txt` then
+`python WordLight.py`

 ## NOTES:
 If you don't want to have background music you can just select your input video for the background music, you can also set the volume to 0, though this probably isn't needed.